alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 - `ORGNAME` is the name of the org
 - `ROLE` is the user role granted to the user of the email address in the `USERNAME` field

-For example, to remove your colleague ana@example.com's org manager role from the acme org, you would run:
+For example, to remove ana@example.com's org manager role from the acme org, either the other org manager or the GOV.UK PaaS team would run:

 ```
 cf unset-org-role ana@example.com acme OrgManager
 ```

-If the user still needs access on the PaaS to work on other projects, your org manager does not need to do anything more.
+If the user still needs access on the PaaS to work on other projects, nothing more needs to be done.

 If the user no longer needs access to GOV.UK PaaS, then your org manager should contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to ask us to delete the user account.